root-project/root/documentation/HttpServer/HttpServer.md

 One should specify sub-folder name, where objects will be registered.
 If sub-folder name does not starts with slash `/`, than top-name folder `/Objects/` will be prepended.
-At any time one unregister objects:
+At any time one could unregister objects:

     serv->Unregister(gr);